muhammadzkralla/zttp/README.md

 All incoming TCP connections are funneled concurrently through a centralized request handling function `handleClient()`, which performs the following responsibilities:

-- Parses the HTTP request (method, path, params, queries, headers, body, cookies, etc.)
+- Parses the HTTP request (method, path, params, queries, headers, body, cookies, etc.).
-- Extracts query parameters and dynamic route parameters
+- Extracts query parameters and dynamic route parameters.
-- Matches the request to a registered route handler using method and path
+- Matches the request to a registered route handler using method and path.
-- Delegates the request to the matched handler with a unified request/response context
+- Delegates the request to the matched handler with a unified request/response context.
 - Centrally Manages errors, timeouts, middlewares, connection lifecycle, and more.

 By applying this pattern, the application enforces a clean separation of concerns, consistent request preprocessing, and centralized control over the request lifecycle.
 This design simplifies extensibility (e.g., adding middleware, authentication, logging) and improves maintainability as the application scales.